 Laura Mazza is a bold mother of two who is no stranger to facing struggles in life.
 Since the age of 16, she has battled with anxiety and depression, and most recently, postnatal depression.
 On August 28, 2016, this mom shared an honest photo of her body, which isn’t a before and after of weight loss, “but it is a victory story.”

 Laura begins by sharing her thoughts on the image on the left, and how most people wouldn’t object to seeing someone with a physique like that, dressed in that way.

 “No stretch marks or scars from belly button piercings.
 A belly button that was high.
 A flat stomach.
 I was always on a diet back then.
 And this was the best diet I went on.
 I used to take photos of my progress.
 Uploading this photo wouldn’t be bad, it’s like me being in a bikini.
 It’s socially acceptable.”

-She says she achieved the body on the left by eating mostly meat, and avoiding carbs.
-Although she ended up feeling a hatred towards meat and experienced frequent heartburn, Laura thought it balanced out somehow.
+She says she achieved the body on the left by eating mostly meat and avoiding carbs.
+Although she ended up feeling hatred towards meat and experienced frequent heartburn, Laura thought it balanced out somehow.

 “But I loved it because I was losing weight rapidly and the more bones that protruded the more I valued myself.”
 She went on to say, “I remember people asking me what my exercise routine was… They admired me.
 I admired me!
 I was so proud.”

 LAURA GOES ON TO EXPLAIN THE OTHER PHOTO, AND WHAT SHE, AND OTHERS, LIKELY SEE:

 “On the right is me now.
 Stretch marks.
 A droopy belly button.
 Thicker, not many bones protruding, but more dimples that represent cellulite.
 People don’t want to see this photo.
 All of a sudden it’s not okay.
 It’s not pleasing to the eye anymore.
 It’s not a body to be admired.”